 Dear Revive Family and Friends,

-What unique days we’re living in.
-With all that's happened throughout the country and world these past few months, it has become more and more evident with each passing day that the world needs the Church's influence, our availability and willingness to point others upwards toward Jesus, now more than ever.
+With all that's happened throughout the state, country and world these past several months, it has become more and more evident with each passing day that the world needs the Church's influence, our availability and willingness to point others upwards toward Jesus, now more than ever.

 We want to encourage everyone to extend plenty of grace to all around during this turbulent time.
 We should always show grace to one another, but especially now as we continue navigating through this pandemic together.
 The Hebrew author said it best: “…let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near” (Hebrews 10:24-25).